 Sending a Cease and Desist Letter

-If a person or organization violates your legal rights, you need to send the appropriate Cease and Desist Letter.
-Most commonly, you may need to send a Cease and Desist Letter for harassment, debt collection, trademark or copyright infringement, or defamation.
+You may most commonly need to send a Cease and Desist Letter for harassment, debt collection, trademark or copyright infringement, or defamation.

 A Cease and Desist form can also be used in response to an NDA contract breach, violation of a non-compete agreement, and patent infringement.